10 Ways to Bond With Your Rabbit

 2. Create a shared space

-It’s natural for your rabbit to feel nervous or even defensive if you interact with them by reaching into their hutch – after all, this space is their home, and all of their instincts tell them to protect it from potential predators.
-If you want to spend time bonding with your rabbit, try setting up a play area or run large enough for you to sit inside with the rabbit.
-This way, you can start interacting with your pet on neutral ground.
+It’s natural for your rabbits to feel nervous or even defensive if you interact with them by reaching into their hutch – after all, this space is their home, and all of their instincts tell them to protect it from potential predators.
+If you want to spend time bonding with your rabbits, try setting up a play area or run large enough for you to sit inside with your pets.
+This way, you can start interacting with them on neutral ground.
 Rabbits feel comfortable when they have something over their heads, so don’t feel bad if the first few times they hide under any covered area you have set up.

-4. Give your rabbit new experiences
+5. Give your rabbit new experiences

-6. Pet your rabbit
+6. Petting your rabbit

 8. Copying your rabbit